 - The Papillon’s overly fine bone structure makes fractures more common than a thicker boned dog of similar size.

-Eye disease: Progressive Retinal Atrophy (PRA), (gradual loss of vision) (annual testing).
+Eye disease: Generalised Progressive Retinal Atrophy (GPRA) (annual testing).

 DNA Tests Available